 A dump cake with chocolate cake mix just makes sense.
-Like, how could that be wrong, you know.
+Like, how could that be wrong, you know?

-How does dump cake work
+How does dump cake work?

 If you've never made a dump cake before you might not understand what they are.

-A dump cake is a super simple dessert idea where layer the ingredients in a baking dish and bake.
+A dump cake is a super simple dessert idea where you layer the ingredients in a baking dish and bake.
 No stirring required.

 The liquid from any fruit filling and butter mixes with the dry cake mix to create a delicious crust on top.

 While this chocolate version doesn't have any fruit, the melted butter and milk work together to make a decadent chocolate dessert.